Home to award-winning James Braid golf course established in 1922, with 36 comfortable bedrooms.

 If you are staying with us during this period and would like an alternative dining experience, we highly recommend our sister hotel, The Brudenell in Aldeburgh.

 Or indulge in exotic Indian cooking and local craft beer in our atmospheric restaurant by the sea, Sea Spice, which is located at The White Lion in Aldeburgh.

 Ogilvie's Grill House is our breath-taking ‘Tee View’ restaurant here at Thorpeness Golf Club & Hotel, open to all, serving a menu of Grill House classics, Head Chef David utilises the best of local Suffolk ingredients, providing the perfect protein for a trip around the course.
 Braid's Bar also serves food all day!

 Thorpeness is regarded as one of the finest coastal heathland golf courses in Britain, and one of the best golf courses in Suffolk.
-Golfers play a course winding through heather, gorse, pine and silver birch trees, hit from firm quick drying soil with rare birdsong in their ears and the tang of sea salt in the air.
+Golfers can expect a winding course, through heather, gorse, pine and silver birch trees, hitting from firm quick drying soil with rare birdsong in the ears and the tang of sea salt in the air.

 James Braid Designed